gokure/laravel-has-model-callback/README.md

 $ composer require gokure/laravel-has-model-callback
 ```

-Add `use Gokure\Eloquent\Concerns\HasModelCallback::class;` to your model and define methods if you want.
+Add `use Gokure\Eloquent\Concerns\HasModelCallbacks::class;` to your model and define methods if you want.